Gapped spin liquid with $\mathbb{Z}_2$-topological order for kagome Heisenberg model: Introduction

-Generally, a many-body quantum state is expressed as $\textstyle |\psi\rangle=\sum_{s_1,\cdots,s_N}T^{s_1,...,s_N}|s_1,\cdots,s_N\rangle, $ where the coefficient $T^{s_1,...,s_N}$ can be viewed as a tensor exponentially large with system size.
+where the coefficient $T^{s_1,...,s_N}$ can be viewed as a tensor exponentially large with system size.
 For a gapped local Hamiltonian, entanglement entropy of its ground states typically obeys area law\cite{Eisert2010}, thus $T^{s_1,...,s_N}$ can be approximated by contractions of small local tensors.
 A set of variational states have been proposed, such as matrix product states in one dimensional and quasi two dimensional (2D) systems\cite{Schollwock2010}, projected entangled pair states in 2D systems\cite{Verstraete2004} and other types of tensor network state (TNS)\cite{Shi06,Vidal08}.
 For TNS that describes a topologically ordered wave function in 2D, the gauge symmetry of local tensors is necessary\cite{ChenZengGuChuangWen}, i.e., each local tensor should be invariant under local symmetry transformations on virtual legs.
-For a gauge symmetric TNS, we are able to compute modular matrices\cite{Moradi2014,He2014,Mei2015} which can detect topological phase transitions\cite{Neupert2016,Lan2015}.
+For a gauge symmetric TNS, we are able to compute modular matrices\cite{Moradi2014,He2014,Mei2015} which can detect topological phase transitions\cite{Neupert2016,Neupert2016Nogo,Lan2015}.